 This might begin with a period of ‘detox’, aimed at safely managing the withdrawal symptoms as the drug makes its way out of the body.
 This might also include prescription of medication designed to treat pain, discomfort and cravings, a nutrition plan and medical monitoring.
 SLO recovery centers have vast experience in not only assisting with the short term effects of detoxification from Bath Salts addiction, but also in developing treatment plans which ensure the best possible opportunity for long term recovery.

-Following the initial period of detox, patients will go on to receive guided and supported inpatient treatment, aimed at helping them to develop the necessary skills to help with their long term recovery.
+Following the initial period of detox, patients will go on to receive guided and supported Partial hospitalization treatment, aimed at helping them to develop the necessary skills to help with their long term recovery.
 This might include ways to manage cravings, professionally supervised medication, fitness and other holistic therapies such as yoga or mindfulness and life skills classes.
 This will often be accompanied by therapy for any underlying mental health issues.

-Following inpatient treatment (or in some cases, where it is safe and appropriate to do so, instead of), patients may progress to PHP (Partial Hospitalization Programs), support groups, classes or meetings, ‘sober’ housing or other transitional methods.
+Following Partial hospitalization treatment (or in some cases, where it is safe and appropriate to do so, instead of), patients may progress to PHP (Partial Hospitalization Programs), support groups, classes or meetings, ‘sober’ housing or other transitional methods.
 If you are concerned about your own drug use, or that of a friend or loved one, go to slorecoverycenters.com for more information.

 Our treatment plans are focused on dealing with the core, underlying issues that lead to addiction, not simply treating the addiction itself.
 At the center of our ethos is a close, loving and supportive community, which recognizes that loving the individual rather than punishing them is required in order to effectively treat their dependency.
 Many of our previous patients have been with us for a year or more because they choose to stay with us after their initial detox.
 Contact us today to take your first step towards a new life.